Speaking of Language: Reflections on Metalanguage Research in NLP: A Tale of Two Labs

 \Citet[ch.~5]{kranzlein-diss} then trains a tagger for these categories: a \textbf{metalanguage identification} task.
 With automatic tagging, he conducts a content analysis of three decades of Supreme Court opinions.
 His analysis of metalanguage use over time points to an increase of some of the categories from 1986 to 2018, consistent with the growing popularity of textualism as an interpretive philosophy.

 \paragraph{Do judicial canons of construction reflect accurate generalizations about linguistic usage?} Over time, textualist judges have developed a suite of heuristics known as \textbf{canons of construction}.
-These assert preferences for resolving certain ambiguities in the text \citep{scalia-12,brannon-25-canons}.\footnote{The Nearest-Reasonable-Referent Canon, for example, makes recommendations about how to disambiguate the syntactic attachment of a modifier \citep{scalia-12}.} In response to calls for basing canons on stronger empirical foundations \citep{tobia-22-canons}, we have sought to critically examine the canons via computational linguistic techniques: namely corpus analysis (e.g., compiling judicial opinions referencing a particular canon in order to establish how it tends to be applied), treebanking \citep[e.g., to establish the most frequent resolution of syntactic ambiguity in statutory text;][]{waldon-25-legalcgel}, and semantic annotation.\finalversion{\nss{cite work by Michaela and Lillian when it comes out}} These investigations are ongoing.
+These assert preferences for resolving certain ambiguities in the text \citep{scalia-12,brannon-25-canons}.\footnote{The Nearest-Reasonable-Referent Canon, for example, makes recommendations about how to disambiguate the syntactic attachment of a modifier \citep{scalia-12}.} In response to calls for basing canons on stronger empirical foundations \citep{tobia-22-canons}, we have sought to critically examine the canons via computational linguistic techniques: namely corpus analysis (e.g., compiling judicial opinions referencing a particular canon in order to establish how it tends to be applied), treebanking \citep[e.g., to establish the most frequent resolution of syntactic ambiguity in statutory text;][]{waldon-25-legalcgel}, and semantic annotation \citep{wells-25-abstract}.
+These investigations are ongoing.
 Our hope is that they will lead to a clearer articulation of the canons (with precise terminology from linguistics), as well as empirical data about the reliability of each canon in practice.